aragon/docs/src/court/README.md

         - **Draft fee:** Amount of fee tokens per guardian to cover the drafting cost
         - **Settle fee:** Amount of fee tokens per guardian to cover round settlement cost
     - **Round state durations:** Array containing the durations in terms of the different phases of a dispute:
-        - **Evidence terms:** Max submitting evidence period duration in Protocol terms
+        - **Evidence terms:** Max submitting evidence period duration in Court terms
-        - **Commit terms:** Commit period duration in Protocol terms
+        - **Commit terms:** Commit period duration in Court terms
-        - **Reveal terms:** Reveal period duration in Protocol terms
+        - **Reveal terms:** Reveal period duration in Court terms
-        - **Appeal terms:** Appeal period duration in Protocol terms
+        - **Appeal terms:** Appeal period duration in Court terms
-        - **Appeal confirmation terms:** Appeal confirmation period duration in Protocol terms
+        - **Appeal confirmation terms:** Appeal confirmation period duration in Court terms
     - **Permyriads:** Array containing permyriads information:
         - **Penalty pct:** Permyriad of min active tokens balance to be locked for each drafted guardian (‱ - 1/10,000)
         - **Final round reduction:** Permyriad of fee reduction for the last appeal round (‱ - 1/10,000)